haydenmcfarland/awsmeta/README.md

 # Why?

-I was under the assumption that the Ruby SDK did not already provide this interface.
-Whoops.
 Lets go with "why not?".
+The entire Ruby SDK doesn't need to be included for a small project.
+This gem is being used for simple application diagnostics.

 # How to use
 Add `awsmeta` to your gem file: